Yashprajapati01/Yashprajapati01/README.md

 App Developer
 -----------------

 I'm Yash Prajapati, a Techie and a passionate developer Currently pursuing B.Tech in Electronics and Communication Engineering.
-I am an Android app developer in making !!.
+I am an App developer in making !!.
 I am working on some Android projects.

 * 🌍  I'm based in Gurugram , India .
 * 🖥️  See my portfolio at [Here](https://yashprajapati01.github.io/Portfolio_final/)